CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab3.md

-# Lab 3: Code Suggestions with GitHub Copilot in VS Code
+# Lab 3: Code Suggestions with GitHub Copilot in Codespaces using VS Code

 Duration: 30 minutes